HarK-github/Chemical-Equipment-Parameter-Visualizer/README.md

 # Chemical-Equipment-Parameter-Visualizer
-FOssee project

-##   Overview

 The **Chemical Equipment Parameter Visualizer** is a hybrid application that provides both web and desktop interfaces for visualizing and analyzing chemical equipment data.
 Users can upload CSV files containing equipment information, and the app generates summary statistics, charts, and historical data insights.

-This project demonstrates a full-stack setup using a Django backend and two separate frontends: **React.js** for web and **PyQt5** for desktop.
+My project demonstrates a full-stack setup using a Django backend and two separate frontends: **React.js** for web and **PyQt5** for desktop.

 ---